rhel-labs/learn-katacoda/selinux-containers/step5.md

 User-Agent: Go-http-client/1.1
 </pre>

+This is successful because there is a allow rule in place that tells SELinux to allow this network action on port 80.

+Tell nc to listen on port 8080
-Proof that SELinux blocks binding to tcp/udp 8080 port `nc -lvp 8080`{{execute T2}}
+`nc -lvp 8080`{{execute T2}}

 <pre class="file">
 Ncat: Version 7.70 ( https://nmap.org/ncat )
 Ncat: bind to :::8080: Permission denied.
 QUITTING.
 </pre>

+This is unsuccessful because there is NO allow rule that tells SELinux to allow this network action on port 8080.